-In the pharmaceutical industry, hygiene, sanitation and efficiency are all of utmost importance throughout the entire shipping operations process.
-In regards to plastic vs wood pallets, all packaging and materials, shipping methods and routes must contribute efforts to ensure that each individual product produced and shipped meets hygiene requirements.
+In the pharmaceutical industry, hygiene, sanitation and efficiency are all of the utmost importance throughout the entire shipping operations process.
+In regards to plastic vs wood pallets, all packaging and materials, shipping methods and routes must contribute efforts.
+It is done to ensure that each product produced and shipped meets hygiene requirements.

 Plastic pallets outperform wood pallets by a large margin.

 From a logistics and operations perspective, organisations must have a robust process in place to minimise the risk of contamination.
 As pallets are involved in a significant amount of shipping, the type of shipping pallet used is a key part of supply chain planning.

 Plastic Pallets vs Wooden Pallets For Pharmaceutical Hygiene

 Both types of pallets inherently meet requirements in that they enable the business involved to transfer a significant amount of goods from one location to another without individually transporting items.

 However, while that may suffice in some industries, in the pharmaceutical world, it comes down to which pallets are easiest to continually keep clean and contamination-free.

 Hygiene is of utmost importance for food and beverage and pharmaceuticals.
 And when it comes to hygiene, wooden pallets and plastic pallets have some key differences.